Ground states of the Ising model at fixed magnetization on a triangular ladder with three-spin interactions: Phase diagram

 We first construct the phase diagrams for the critical magnetization values ${m=0}$ and ${m=1/3}$.
 For these cases, the components of the $\bm{w}^\mu$ vectors become rational numbers.
 For each $\bm{w}^\mu$, the corresponding energy can be directly evaluated using Eqs.~\eqref{eq:energy} and \eqref{eq:x-uv}, while identifying the state requires additional analysis.
 Specifically, one must determine which $u$-$v$ configurations can appear adjacent to each other:

 indicating, for example, that $u_1$ and $u_5$ can be followed on the right by either $v_1$ or $v_5$, and so forth (see Fig.~\ref{fig:triangles}).
-Each $\bm{w}^\mu$ might describe one of the three scenarios: 1) a single cyclic $u$-$v$ sequence, corresponding to a periodic ground state; 2) two disjoint cyclic $u$-$v$ sequences, corresponding to a phase-separated ground state; and 3) multiple admissible $u$-$v$ sequences, corresponding to an ordered but aperiodic ground state.
+Each $\bm{w}^\mu$ might describe one of the three scenarios: 1) a single cyclic $u$-$v$ sequence, corresponding to a periodic ground state---generated by a single repeating finite supercell; 2) two disjoint cyclic $u$-$v$ sequences, corresponding to a phase-separated ground state---splitting the system into two parts, each forming a periodic structure generated by a distinct repeating supercell; and 3) multiple admissible $u$-$v$ sequences, corresponding to an ordered but aperiodic ground state---consisting of specific blocks in specified amounts, but arranged arbitrarily subject to certain local rules.

 Each state with a period of $2r$ sites is $r$-fold degenerate due to translational symmetry, while phase-separated and aperiodic states exhibit linear and combinatorial degeneracy with system size, respectively.